9 Bed │ 9 Bath │ 9 Rec

 Full description

 Externally, the property offers a communal garden to the rear, mainly laid to stone, providing a low-maintenance space for residents to enjoy.
 A circular raised area adds interest to the garden, while a hard-standing and decked area offer further versatility for outdoor activities.
-Each flat is allocated its own shed for storage space, ideal for bicycles or garden equipment.
+Each unit is allocated its own shed for storage space, ideal for bicycles or garden equipment.
 To the front of the building, there are parking spaces, and a brick-built flower bed could be removed to create a another parking space if desired.
 The arrangement of the outside space ensures practicality and convenience for residents, while the proximity to the seafront enhances the overall appeal of this investment property.

 Situation